Research

 Identifying Spatio-Temporal Trends in COVID-19 and Socially Vulnerable Communities to Support Decision-Making for the Equitable Vaccine Distribution

-Multiple PIs Dr. Gregory Kearney (Department of Public Health, Brody School of Medicine, ECU) and Dr. Maria Clay (Department of Bioethics and Interdisciplinary Studies, ECU) and Co-PI Dr. Yoo Min Park (Department of Geography, Planning, and Environment, ECU)
+Multiple PIs Dr. Gregory Kearney (Department of Public Health, Brody School of Medicine, ECU) and Dr. Maria Clay (Department of Bioethics and Interdisciplinary Studies, ECU) and Co-PI Dr. Yoo Min Park

 The COVID-19 pandemic has created unprecedented hardships and an increased sense of urgency to protect the health of eastern North Carolina communities.
 These factors have negatively impacted resources while putting a tremendous strain on healthcare facilities, providers, and academic institutions.
 The combined efforts between Vidant Health (a not-for-profit healthcare provider) and ECU are critically needed to monitor population health, identify the services and needs of most vulnerable communities, and inform decision-making for the equitable distribution of COVID-19 vaccine using geospatial data analysis and data visualization tools.